-Students focus on health and wellbeing topics specifically healthy choices, mental and physical health, social health and wellbeing issues.
+Students focus on developing knowledge and behaviour for life long physically active people.
 Students focus on issues affecting adolescents through brainstorming and group discussions, individual and team investigations.
 Students will gain a better understanding of self, the power within relationships, risk factors in adolescents and managing choices in their lives.
 Students will be given opportunities to be physically active through various recreational physical activities.